MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 > [!NOTE]
 > The following calling scenarios are not supported on Dynamics 365 Remote Assist mobile at this time:
 >
-> - Making calls to browser-based Teams.
+> - Making calls to browser-based Teams users.
 > - Participating in a group call with Teams mobile users.

 ## Definitions